Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 In Java 11, you no longer need to explicitly compile ava source files using the javac command.

-Instead, you can run the file directly with the java command.
+Instead, the file can be run directly using the java command.

-Code - Direct launch of Java files in SE version 11.
+Code – Direct running of Java files in SE 11.

-Direct launch of Java files in SE version 11.
+Direct running of Java files in SE 11.

 Java 11 has support for using local variable syntax in lambda parameters.
-The function can be used to apply modifiers to local variables, for example, to define an annotation.
+This feature can be used to apply modifiers to local variables, for example to define an annotation.

 Code - Using Local Variable Syntax in Java SE 11